 - Stamp duty exemptions or discounts may apply for new homes – the level of exemption/discount varies between states.
 Use our stamp duty calculator.

-- First Home Loan Deposit Scheme allows eligible buyers to borrow up to 95 per cent of the purchase price without paying potentially thousands of dollars on lenders’ mortgage insurance.
-Find out more about the First Home Loan Deposit Scheme.
+- The Home Guarantee Scheme allows eligible buyers to borrow up to 95 per cent of the purchase price without paying potentially thousands of dollars on lenders’ mortgage insurance.
+Find out more about the Home Guarantee Scheme.

-- Defence Home Ownership Assistance Scheme (DHOAS) gives eligible members in the Australian Defence Force (ADF) a boost to owning their own home sooner.
+- The Defence Home Ownership Assistance Scheme (DHOAS) gives eligible members in the Australian Defence Force (ADF) a boost to own their own home sooner.
+Visit dhoas.gov.au for more information or view our DHOAS-compatible home loans.

 Some things to consider.